© Center for Endometriosis Care. All rights reserved. No reproduction permitted without prior permission.

 Predictability: generally, no particular demographic, personality trait or ethnic predilection exist in association with endometriosis and there is no preventive measure, though some provocative and debatable phenotype studies have begun investigating certain physical characteristics as part of the disease profile.
 Still, widespread lack of awareness and accurate disease understanding on the part of society – even by those affected – contributes in part to the average diagnostic delay of nearly a decade (6.7 years) across multiple physician consults—even today.

-Diagnosis: currently, the only way to confirm a definitive diagnosis of endometriosis is still surgically; typically Laparoscopy.
-Though symptoms and/or diagnostic testing (CT scans, MRIs, etc.) may give rise to “informed suspicion” and are helpful for presurgical planning, only surgery permits the requisite visual and histological diagnosis.
-Laparoscopy also facilitates treatment of the disease.
-Though a popular approach among some ob/gyn generalists, it is inappropriate – and impossible – to diagnose endometriosis medically.
-There has also been over 50 biomarkers studied to date towards a non-invasive diagnosis, none with universal success.
-A more recent study indicated that concurrent measurements of CA125, syntaxin-5 and laminin-1 might be a somewhat useful, non-invasive test in the diagnosis and prediction of disease severity, but this has not been borne out in large, multicenter studies.
-There are no blood tests or diagnostic biomarkers that can be used to diagnose endometriosis.
+Diagnosis: despite the recent pharma-sponsored ‘call to action’ for the clinical (presumptive) diagnosis and medical suppression of unproven endometriosis, the only way to confirm a definitive diagnosis of endometriosis is still surgically; usually via the minimally invasive procedure known as Laparoscopy.
+Though symptoms and/or diagnostic testing (CT scans, MRIs, etc.) may give rise to “informed suspicion” and are helpful for presurgical planning, only surgery permits the requisite visual and histological (biopsy proven) diagnosis.
+Most importantly, Laparoscopy also facilitates actual treatment of the disease.
+It is inappropriate – and impossible – to diagnose endometriosis medically.
+There have also been over 50 biomarkers studied to date towards a non-invasive diagnosis, none with universal success.
+A more recent study indicated that concurrent measurements of CA125, syntaxin-5 and laminin-1 might be a somewhat useful, non-invasive test in the diagnosis and prediction of disease severity, but this has not been borne out in large, multicenter studies, and CA125 has been a historically poor predictor of endometriosis.
+There are no blood tests or diagnostic biomarkers that can be used to diagnose endometriosis at this time.